-- 1) Is validly and properly constituted (e.g. whether by way of a limited company, registered charity, public/statutory organisation or otherwise) in its country of incorporation or origin; - 2) Has a UK bank or building society account in the name of the primary bidder, which requires at least two unrelated signatures on each cheque or withdrawal; - 3) Is VAT registered; - 4) Are not individuals or sole traders as these are not acceptable as registered primary bidders to the NISEP; - 5) Can meet the requirements to provide appropriate accounts and information set out at paragraph 2d) of the registration process below; - 6) Can demonstrate financial viability and financial capacity to deliver schemes: - 7) Can sign the Accedence Document in Appendix 8 of this document; - 8) Can agree that all measures installed using NISEP funding, will be installed in Northern Ireland; - 9) Can demonstrate technical capability of delivering energy efficiency, fuel poverty or renewable energy related projects (see technical soundness criteria below) or previous experience of overseeing contractors to carry out such work; - 10) Can provide evidence of having a complaints procedure in place and quality assurance procedures; and - 11) Can provide copies of their Health and Safety Policy and Risk Assessment Procedures.
+- Is validly and properly constituted (e.g. whether by way of a limited company, registered charity, public/statutory organisation or otherwise) in its country of incorporation or origin; - 2) Has a UK bank or building society account in the name of the primary bidder, which requires at least two unrelated signatures on each cheque or withdrawal; - 3) Is VAT registered; - 4) Are not individuals or sole traders as these are not acceptable as registered primary bidders to the NISEP; - 5) Can meet the requirements to provide appropriate accounts and information set out at paragraph 2d) of the registration process below; - 6) Can demonstrate financial viability and financial capacity to deliver schemes; - 7) Can sign the Accedence Document in Appendix 8 of this document; - 8) Can agree that all measures installed using NISEP funding, will be installed in Northern Ireland; - Can demonstrate technical capability of delivering energy efficiency, fuel poverty or renewable energy related projects (see technical soundness criteria below) or previous experience of overseeing contractors to carry out such work; - 10) Can provide evidence of having a complaints procedure in place and quality assurance procedures; and - 11) Can provide copies of their Health and Safety Policy and Risk Assessment Procedures. - 12) Can provide a copy of their Data protection/GDPR policy.